MeriemLaleg/QuPWM/README.md

-# QuPWM Quantization based feature generation method
+# QuPWM Quantization based feature generation
  The two following feature extraction methods  are based on a well-known biological feature generation methodology, Position Weight Matrix (PWM) method.
 The classificaiton is performed using Supprt Vector Machine (SVM).

 ### Dataset